 Is there a lot of reading?
-Yes, you will need to read a variety of material and complete homework which may be based or include independent reading of information.
+Yes, you will need to read a variety of material and complete homework which may be based or include a significant amount of independent reading.

-BIOLOGY Board Endorsed Course $\overline{\checkmark}$ Category A $\overline{\checkmark}$ HSC $\overline{\checkmark}$ 1 Unit × Content Endorsed Course × Category B × ATAR $\overline{\mathbf{A}}$ 2 Unit $\overline{\checkmark}$ Course contribu ition: I Vil Notes 200
+BIOLOGY Board Endorsed Course \checkmark Category A \checkmark HSC \checkmark 1 Unit × Content Endorsed Course × Category B × ATAR 2 Unit \checkmark Course contribu